Sanctuary city: Wales

-In 2019, the Welsh Government announced its aim for Wales to become the world's first "Nation of Sanctuary".
-This declaration followed extensive consultations involving local authorities, refugee support organisations, and people with lived experience of seeking asylum.
-The process culminated in the publication of the *Nation of Sanctuary – Refugee and Asylum Seeker Plan*, which sets out measures to improve access to housing, employment, healthcare, and education for refugees and asylum seekers.
-The initiative reflects both a symbolic and practical commitment to making Wales a welcoming place for those fleeing persecution, despite immigration policy being reserved to the UK Government.

-The plan has drawn criticism from some members of the Welsh Conservatives, including former party leader Andrew RT Davies, who described the Nation of Sanctuary as undermining efforts to stop illegal migration and argued that it contributes to housing pressures in areas such as the Vale of Glamorgan.
+The Nation of Sanctuary (NOS; Cenedl Noddfa; CN) is an initiative of the Welsh Government which aims to promote community cohesion and the integration of asylum seekers and refugees in Wales by offering them services and financial and social support covering areas such as housing, language, employment and education.
+Since its launch in 2019, over 80% of the refugees and asylum seekers supported by the initiative have been Ukrainians who fled their nation after the Russian invasion of Ukraine in 2022, with the rest being refugees from Hong Kong and Afghanistan.

 Biblical sanctuary cities

-Sanctuary cities in the Old Testament and narrowly applied only to those guilty of unintentional manslaughter as protection against the avenger, perhaps a close relative.
+Sanctuary cities in the Old Testament were narrowly applied only to those guilty of unintentional manslaughter as protection against the avenger, perhaps a close relative.
 Protection wasn't permanent—the manslayer remained until the death of the high priest, then could return home.
 This system balanced mercy and justice, ensuring the killer was shielded from revenge but not from accountability.

-In contrast, modern sanctuary cities extend protection to undocumented immigrants, limiting local cooperation with immigration enforcement.
+In contrast, modern sanctuary cities extend protection to illegal immigrants, limiting local cooperation with immigration enforcement.
 Their focus is social justice and community trust, not specific crimes like manslaughter.
 Though they borrow the biblical term, the scope and intent are much broader.

 The only biblical example involving a sanctuary city involved abuses of the system.
 Joab's brother was killed in battle by Abner.
 Joab retaliated and murdered Abner in Hebron, a sanctuary city, though Abner was there for political talks, not refuge.
 Later, Joab himself appealing for sanctuary grabbed the altar horns seeking asylum, but Solomon had him executed for premeditated murder.
 As Matthew Henry noted, "They that expect to find mercy with God must show mercy to their brethren".

 Some theologians interpret these cities and the death of the high priest as a foreshadowing of Christ providing refuge in His death.
 Matthew Henry wrote that the high priest's death prefigured Christ's sacrifice from the wrath due sin, and Charles Spurgeon called Christ "the true city of refuge".
 The New Testament echoes this in Hebrews 9:11–12.